zxzzhangg/bonniezhang/about/index.md

 ---

 ## My Background
 Hello, welcome to my personal website.
-My name is Bonnie.
-Now, I am doing my Master of Data Science at University of British Columbia and expected to graduate on late June, 2019.
+My name is Bonnie, an candidate of Master of Data Science at University of British Columbia who is expected to graduate on late June, 2019.
 I earned a Bachelor of Science degree in Statistics from University of California, Davis in 2018.

+I have strong passion about the filed of data science and artificial intelligence because I think these are powerful tools to make the world and people's life better.
+As myself a fast learner and problem solver, I enjoy exploring and learning new things so I always keep updating my skillsets.

-  I was born and raised in China, and went to the United States for my undergraduate study five years ago.
-Now I moved to Vancouver for my graduate study in Data Science.
-I am a fast learner, a problem solver, and also passionate about data and coding.
+I was born and raised in south China, and went to the United States five years ago.
+I love sports and outdoor activities, like badminton, hiking and swimming.

 ## My Skillset
-  - Programming Language: R, SQL, Python, MATLAB, STATA
+  - Programming Language: Python, SQL, R, MATLAB, STATA
-  - Tools: GitHub, Jupyter Notebook, Microsoft Office Suite, AWS, Google Cloud
+  - Tools: GitHub, Jupyter Notebook, Microsoft Office Suite, AWS, Google Cloud, Tableau, Spark
-  - Statistics: Regression, Hypothesis testing, Time Series Analysis, Bayesian inference, A/B testing
+  - Statistics: Regression, A/B Testing, Hypothesis Testing, Time Series Analysis, Bayesian Inference
-  - Machine Learning Techniques: Decision Tree, Random Forest, Neural Network, Regression, KNN, SVM
+  - Machine Learning Techniques: Boosting, Decision Tree, Random Forest, Neural Network, KNN, SVM, Computer Vision, Natural Language Processing